 Before joining BoMc, A.J. was an associate at a multinational general practice law firm, where he conducted intellectual property litigation matters before the International Trade Commission, U.S. District Courts, the U.S. Patent Trial and Appeal Board, and the U.S. Court of Appeals for the Federal Circuit.
-A.J. also conducted IP due diligence, analyzed and prepared IP licensing agreements, and providing product counseling for a large multinational internet company.
+A.J. also conducted IP due diligence, analyzed and prepared IP licensing agreements, and provided product counseling for a large multinational internet company.
 A.J. leverages his breadth of experience to provide his clients with comprehensive legal counsel.

 During law school, A.J. externed for the Honorable Irene M. Keeley of the Northern District of West Virginia, where he worked extensively on several patent cases, including a Hatch-Waxman Paragraph IV ANDA litigation case being heard before the court.
 In addition, A.J. was the elected President of GW Law’s Student Bar Association, and served as a staff member of the AIPLA Quarterly Journal.